8/1/2024

 Mike Bukowski

 Sure.
 So, Matt, you said it well.
-Our turn at performance currently is not where it's been in the past.
-And it's not, didn't meet our expectations.
-And it didn't meet, it hasn't met our expectations that we have for going forward.
+Our turnaround performance currently is not where it's been in the past, and it didn't meet our expectations, and it hasn't met our expectations that we have for going forward.
 The key thing for us, when you look at Delaware City, for example, that was a situation where it was discovery work.
 The unit wasn't talking to us.
-There was no indication that there was a problem.
-But certainly when we got in there, we had to make adjustments to our scope to make sure that we had a safer and liable run.
-We are refocused in the organization on our turnaround best practices.
+There was no indication that there was a problem, but certainly when we got in there, we had to make adjustments to our scope to make sure that we had a safe, reliable run.
+We are refocusing the organization on our turnaround best practices.
 It's not rocket science.
 The industry has learned how to do turnarounds well.
 It's just reinforcing those expectations.
 It's leadership and accountability out in the field.

 speaker